The Broadway Melody: Production

-Because this movie was one of the early sound features made, and one of the early sound musicals, the production learned how to record sound properly by trial-and-error.
-After the rushes were seen, the sets were changed to improve the recording qualities, and scenes were re-shot, resulting in long days for the actors and an overall long shooting schedule.
+Because the movie was one of the early sound features made and one of the early sound musicals, the production learned how to record sound properly by trial and error.
+After the rushes were viewed, the sets were modified to enhance the recording quality, and scenes were re-shot, resulting in extended days for the actors and an overall prolonged shooting schedule.
 It took over three hours to film Bessie Love's brief ukulele-playing scene.
 For earlier takes, a full orchestra was off-camera, but for later takes, the actors sang and danced to prerecorded music.
 A silent version of the film was produced, as there were still many motion picture theaters without sound equipment at the time.

+John Arnold shot with spherical lenses on 35mm black-and-white film, with one sequence in color.
+The film was presented in an aspect ratio of 1.37:1 (sound on disc version) and 1.20:1 (sound on film version).

 The film featured a musical sequence for "The Wedding of the Painted Doll" that was presented in early two-color Technicolor (red and green filters).
-Color quickly became associated with the musical genre, and numerous features were released in 1929 and 1930 that either featured color sequences or were filmed entirely in color, movies like On with the Show (1929), Gold Diggers of Broadway (1929), Sally (1929), The Life of the Party (1930), and others.
-The color footage is not extant.
+Color quickly became associated with the musical genre, and numerous features were released in 1929 and 1930 that either featured color sequences or were filmed entirely in color, like On with the Show (1929), Gold Diggers of Broadway (1929), Sally (1929), The Life of the Party (1930), and others.
+The color footage is not extant, although a few frames still survive.